Child Support Attorney

 Child support orders generally end when the child turns eighteen or graduates from high school.
 If a child is disabled, however, the payor parent may have a child support obligation lasting past that time.
 Additionally, if the payor parent can prove that he is not the biological father of the child, the court will terminate the child support order.
 If you believe that your situation warrants a modification or termination of a child support order, our attorneys can help you through that process.

-Work with Joyce A. Julian, P.A., in Your Florida Child Support Matter
+Work with Joyce A. Julian, P.A., for Your Child Support Matter